yxia/shardBuffer/README.md

-## Multi-shard Buffer
+# Multi-shard Buffer

-* Goal
+## Goal

 This project implements a high performance multiple sharded buffer, a useful data structure that can be used for building various high performance applications and data storages.

-The multiple sharded buffer is basically a parallel data structure mimic the interfaces of regular array or vector operations, as introduced in the following section, where a user can declare an array, dynamically resize or erease it (in this sense, it is more like the `std::vetor`), and append data to an element of the array.
+The multiple sharded buffer is basically a parallel data structure mimic the interfaces of regular array or vector operations, as introduced in the following section, where a user can declare an array, dynamically resize or erease it (in this sense, it is more like the `std::vector`), and append data to an element of the array.
 Wherever an `array` or a `std::vector` can be used, usually the multiple sharded buffer can be used either.

 The mulitple sharded array brings features that a conventional array or `std::vector` may not always have.
 These features include: